 The man was silent for a moment, their voices growing ever stronger.
 Soon, they would be passing right in front of the shadowed assassin.
 "The brats are tricky, Madam Umbridge-"

 "I insist, Caretaker," The woman, this Umbridge, interrupted, "that you address me as High Inquisitor.
-Everyone within these halls seems to have forgotten my position, and I will see it go no further.
+It appears there are those who have forgotten my position, and I will see it go no further.
 Am I understood?"

 The two were passing right in front of Black Star now, completely unaware that their conversation was being spied upon.
 The man, looking stunned, stopped walking just within the meister's sight.
 His face had paled, and he seemed wrought with fear and something else that was near unreadable; guilt?
 Regret?